WofiOMG/Augustus-Wiki/src/content/docs/fun/lag.md

----
-title: LAG
+# LAG
-description: Old Gomme Lag
----
-Old GommeHD Server Lag that was patched
+Lag was a module that made GommeHD server laggy but is patched currently.